spack/spack/lib/spack/docs/basic_usage.rst

 In Spack, installation prefixes are immutable, so this type of installation is not directly supported.
-However, it is possible to create views that allow you to merge multiple packages install prefixes into a new prefix.
+However, it is possible to create views that allow you to merge install prefixes of multiple packages into a single new prefix.
 Views are a convenient way to get a more traditional filesystem structure.
 Using *extensions*, you can ensure that Python packages always share the same prefix in the view as Python itself.
 Suppose you have